vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 The stone cut without hands represents Christ’s eternal kingdom, which will replace all earthly kingdoms at His return.
 Some have misapplied the symbolism of the stone to represent an earthly millennial kingdom established by His Church, but this cannot be the case, as the Bible teaches that the earth will be completely destroyed at His Second Coming and that the saved will be [caught up to heaven](/posts/prophecy/millennium.md).
 The stone, by the way, strikes the image at its feet, which indicates that Jesus will return during the time of the divided nations.

-## Are there other Bible references to Christ’s kingdom?
+## Any other Bible references to Christ’s kingdom?

 > Ask of Me, and *I will give You the nations for Your inheritance*, and the ends of the earth for Your possession.
 You shall break them with a rod of iron; *You shall dash them to pieces like a potter’s vessel*.
 {% ct 'Psalm 2:8-9, NKJV' %}